Continued from Digging my way out of deeply rootedself-doubt

 Most people in my class knew I was Mexican Mennonite.
 And it didn’t really matter how I dressed anymore.
 Some days I felt more comfortable dressing the way I had been dressing for the last nineteen years.

 I rolled my hair into a side bun like my teacher had the first day I met her.
 I put on my best white socks with lace around the fold and my strappy sandals.

 On my way walking to school, a man riding his bicycle smashed into a post because he stared at me so much and wasn’t watching where he was going.
 I laughed hysterically -- only on the inside -- and thought, “Serves you right for staring so much.”

 I felt guilty for thinking that because I had caught myself doing the exact same thing.
 I stared at George all the time only I hadn’t gotten hurt in the process.
 I thought, “I need to be more aware of this.
 I have more in common with those people who stare at me than the ones who don’t.
 In a way, we are the same.
 We can’t help but stare at what is foreign to us.”

 I continued thinking about my mom and how she always reminded us kids, “Nijch soo schantlijch sea glottsen” (Don’t stare so much).
 I imagined saying to my mom, “But mom, there are so many things I have never seen before.
 How can I not stare?”

 I thought, “I should stop staring at George so much.
 What if he gets annoyed with me?”
 The more I thought about it, I imagined if I said, “Hey George, sorry for staring at you all the time.”
 And answered myself as George, “Anna, you go ahead and stare your heart out, I don’t mind at all.”

-Smelling that next-day whisky smell on that man triggered many memories.
-I fought to keep my thoughts at the school all day.
+Smelling that next-day whiskey smell on that man triggered many memories.
+I fought to keep my thoughts at school all day.
 My thoughts just wanted to go to Mexico no matter what I did to try and stop it.
 Click here to continue reading my story.